lhendinha/lhendinha/README.md

 - [x] - 1 year working as a Full-Stack at Expert

 - [x] - Some mobile applications published, like for example [<img height="16" width="16" src="https://unpkg.com/simple-icons@latest/icons/bitcoin.svg" /> Ferrum Network](https://ferrum.network)

+- [x] - 11 months working as a React Developer at VanHack

 ### :incoming_envelope: Talk to me